South Vietnam Air Force: 1965

-By the end of 1965, there were 13,000 men and 359 planes in the RVNAF, numbers that would not change substantially until the 1970s.
+By the end of 1965, there were 13,000 men and 359 planes in the VNAF, numbers that would not change substantially until the 1970s.
 Of the five tactical wings, two were in III Corps (Bien Hoa AB and Tan Son Nhut AB) and a single wing was in each of the other Corps (at Da Nang, Pleiku and Binh Thuy).
 There were 6 fighter squadrons with a total of 146 A-1 Skyraiders.
 The four H-34 helicopter squadrons and four O-1 liaison squadrons were up to strength and two of the three planned transport squadrons of C-47s were operational.
 This was as large a force as the country could afford, and it was deemed sufficient to defend postwar South Vietnam.
 Until that day arrived, the US could handle any additional requirements.
-Besides these tactical wings, the RVNAF had a logistics wing at Bien Hoa AB, a base support group at Pleiku AB and its Air Training Center at Nha Trang AB.
-The RVNAF was flying 2900 combat sorties per month in support of the ARVN.
+Besides these tactical wings, the VNAF had a logistics wing at Bien Hoa AB, a base support group at Pleiku AB and its Air Training Center at Nha Trang AB.
+The VNAF was flying 2900 combat sorties per month in support of the ARVN.

-USAF advisors were turning from expanding to modernizing the RVNAF.
+USAF advisors were turning from expanding to modernizing the VNAF.
 Plans were taking shape in December for modernization over the next three years.
 Two of the six fighter squadrons would gradually convert to F-5s, the H-34s would give way to newer UH-1s and at least one of the C-47 squadrons would receive C-119 transports.
 Major improvements were envisioned for the FAC program, the air defense net, and in the realm of communications, which was particularly weak.